Robinlovelace/bikeR/stat19.md

-The vast majority of the population is urban, although West Yorksire also contains tracts of countryside in the form of the Yorkshire Dales to the North and the majority of Calderdale and Kirklees to the West (figure 1).
+The vast majority of the population is urban, although West Yorksire also contains tracts of countryside in the form of the Yorkshire Dales to the North and the majority of Calderdale and Kirklees to the West (Fig. 1).

 ![Overview of the study area](figure/unnamed-chunk-2.png)